urbit/urbit/urb/zod/main/pub/src/doc/ref/vol/4/a.md

 Next, we concatenate together, bit by bit, some final metadata.
 We use three bits for our protocol number, which is incremented modulo eight when there is a continuity breach or the protocol changes.
-We use the final twenty bits of a hash of the body for error-checking.
+We use the final twenty bits of a hash of the body (which, we suppose, makes it a twenty bit hash) for error-checking.
 We use two bits to tell how much room is used in the body for the sending ship, and another two bits for the receiving ship.
 Finally, we use five bits to store the encryption type.
 Note that since there are only two bits worth of encryption types, there are three unused bits here.
 This adds up to 32 bits of header data.
 Finally, we concatenate this onto the front of the packet.
 Thus, we can summarize the packet header format as follows.

 ```
  0                   1                   2                   3